 It’s important to note that any room that has frequent use and is located above a basement or crawl space, or whose walls and floors are in contact with the ground, must be tested for radon.

 Who Does the Testing?

 As more and more people are made aware of the dangers of radon in Colorado, we expect to see more legislature passed to include radon testing for all buildings.
 For now, rest assured that the daycare centers of Colorado are being tested for radon and that your children are safe to spend many hours inside these buildings.
-Give us a call for a radon testing consultation or a free estimate for radon mitigation in Parker, radon mitigation in Denver, radon mitigation in Westminster and anywhere in Colorado.
+Give us a call for radon mitigation in Parker, radon mitigation in Denver, radon mitigation in Westminster and anywhere in Colorado.